Asics Gel-Nimbus 26 · โ˜… 4.5 Top Pick Check price on Amazon →

 UsePlush daily training, long easy miles

-Is the Asics Gel-Nimbus 26 worth $165 in 2026?+
+Is the Asics Gel-Nimbus 26 worth the price in 2026?

 For runners who want the bounciest plush trainer in 2026, yes.
 The 4.6-star owner rating across 14,000-plus reviews is a strong signal.
-The $10 price jump over Nimbus 25 is real, but the FF Blast Plus Eco midsole is the upgrade that justifies it.
+The price price jump over Nimbus 25 is real, but the FF Blast Plus Eco midsole is the upgrade that justifies it.

-Asics Gel-Nimbus 26 vs Brooks Glycerin 21: which is better?+
+Asics Gel-Nimbus 26 vs Brooks Glycerin 21: which is better?

 Pick the Nimbus 26 if you want a bouncier, taller-stack ride and an 8mm drop.
 Pick the [Glycerin 21](/reviews/brooks-glycerin-21) if you want a longer-lasting shoe with a more traditional 10mm drop and a softer, less bouncy feel.

-How long does the Nimbus 26 last?+
+How long does the Nimbus 26 last?

 Asics does not publish a mileage rating.
 Owner reports concentrate around 350 to 450 miles before the midsole begins to flatten.
 The AHAR Plus rubber is zonal rather than full-coverage, which keeps the weight down but shortens lifespan compared to the [Glycerin 21](/reviews/brooks-glycerin-21).

-Should I upgrade from Nimbus 25 to Nimbus 26?+
+Should I upgrade from Nimbus 25 to Nimbus 26?

 If your 25s are worn, yes.
 The 26 is a meaningful upgrade with the new FF Blast Plus Eco midsole and the higher 41.5mm stack.
 The ride character is noticeably bouncier.

-📅 Update log
+Update log